Xerox abandons $35 billion hostile bid for HP

 The printing industry is in decline as companies and consumers turn to digital documents to save money and help the environment.
 This has put pressure on companies in the sector to consolidate and reverse their revenue decline through acquisitions that can boost their market share.

-HP, which separated from servers and networking equipment provider Hewlett-Packard Enterprise Inc in 2015, has participated in this consolidation, acquiring Samsung Electronics Co Ltd’s (005930.KS) printer business for $1.05 billion in 2017.
+HP, which separated from servers and networking equipment provider Hewlett-Packard Enterprise Inc in 2015, has participated in this consolidation, acquiring Samsung Electronics Co Ltd’s printer business for $1.05 billion in 2017.

-Nevertheless, HP had been reluctant to engage in deal discussions with Xerox since November, when the latter launched its takeover campaign after reaching a settlement with Fujifilm Holdings Corp (4901.T) that resolved a legal dispute over their 57-year-old joint venture and a previous attempt to merge, yielding a $2.3 billion after-tax payoff for Xerox.
+Nevertheless, HP had been reluctant to engage in deal discussions with Xerox since November, when the latter launched its takeover campaign after reaching a settlement with Fujifilm Holdings Corp that resolved a legal dispute over their 57-year-old joint venture and a previous attempt to merge, yielding a $2.3 billion after-tax payoff for Xerox.

 HP said that Xerox’s offer undervalued it and disputed the $2 billion value of potential cost synergies that Xerox put forward in a possible combination.
 It argued that its sale to Xerox would saddle the combined company with too much debt, and also raised questions on the impact on Xerox’s supply chain of losing Fujifilm as a partner.